Anaspro72/salary-estimation-app/README.md

 # Salary Estimation App

-A **Streamlit web application** for predicting customer salaries using a pre-trained TensorFlow model based on the Churn Modelling Dataset.
+A **Streamlit web application** for predicting customer salaries.
+The model was trained using tensorflow keras layers on churn modelling dataset.
 ## Features
 - Predicts salary based on customer details.
 - Interactive and user-friendly interface.